 - Allowing focus on the content during the learning session as note taking can be done later from a recorded version

-- Access to a learning experience when live events can’t be attended
+- Access to a learning experience when live events cannot be attended

 Once materials have been captured they become a resource that can be utilised for a variety of purposes at a later date.
 For example: